RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 #### In-Process Azure Functions

-In-process Azure Functions handle dependency injection very similarly to how it's handled in ASP.NET Core.
-Create a Startup.cs file, and have the class extend `FunctionStartup`, override the `Configure` method, an add the multiplexer as a Singleton service for the function:
+In-process Azure Functions handle dependency injection similarly to ASP.NET Core.
+You:
+1. Create a `Startup.cs` file
+2. Extend `FunctionStartup`
+3. Override the `Configure` method
+4. Add the multiplexer as a Singleton service for the function.

 ```csharp